NikkiGemi/React18-Expense-tracker/expense-tracker/README.md

 # React + TypeScript + Vite

+just a good exercise to quickly refresh your memory with React basics.

+This app is used to track expenses It will list all expenses with their specifc cateogory, you can filter expense by each category, and see the total for just that actegory. you can add a new expense to a specific categry, and delete expenses as well

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: